owendavies93/advent2015/README.md

 Run `sbt test` to run the tests, after installing [sbt](https://www.scala-sbt.org/).

-Currently this repo also contains some generic implementations of useful data structures and problem solutions, but eventually they'll get moved out into a shared repo.

 #### TODO

 - [x] Move util modules into shared repo